Proving Fault in Slip and Fall Accidents

 Could the Property Owner Have Prevented the Accident?

-Even if a leaking roof leads to a slippery condition that you slip and fall on, the property owner may not be responsible for your injuries if there was a drainage grate in the floor designed to limit slippery conditions.
+For example, even if a leaking roof leads to a slippery condition that you slip and fall on, the property owner may not be responsible for your injuries if there was a drainage grate in the floor designed to limit slippery conditions.
 In addition, property owners will not always be responsible for things that a reasonable person would have avoided, such as tripping over something that would normally be found in that location (like a leaf rake on a lawn in the fall).
 Every person has a responsibility to be aware of their surroundings and make efforts to avoid dangerous conditions.

 Property Owner's Duty to Maintain Reasonably Safe Conditions

 However, this is not to say that property owners are never held responsible for the injuries of others that slipped and fell on their property.
-Indeed, although there is not a cut-and-dry rule, property owners still must take reasonable steps to ensure that their property is free from dangerous conditions that would cause a person to slip and fall.
+Although there is not a cut-and-dried rule, property owners still must take reasonable steps to ensure that their property is free from dangerous conditions that would cause a person to slip and fall.
 However, this reasonableness is often balanced against the care that the person that slipped and fell should have used.
 What follows are some guidelines that courts and insurance companies use when determining fault in slip and fall accidents.

 Liability for Slip and Fall Accidents